remcoros/lnd-startos/docs/instructions.md

 You can enlist watchtowers to watch your node by using `Add a watchtower to your LND Node` in Actions or in Config options.
 This will back up your LND node state to the remote watchtower you entered.

-After adding a watchtower URI through Actions or Config, you can conform it is working by:
+After adding a watchtower URI through Actions or Config, you can confirm it is working by:
 1. SSH into your Embassy
 1. Run `sudo docker exec -ti lnd.embassy lncli wtclient towers`
 1. If you see `"active_session_candidate": true`, it worked.
 If not, double check the watchtower URI you were provided and try again.